ca25nada/spawncamping-wallhack/README.md

 <a href="http://imgur.com/a/RpFvQ" target="_blank">Screenshots</a>

 Requirements: StepMania 5.1.0 Alpha 2 or later.
-* If the menu is black and white at startup with a bunch of error messages, chances are you aren't running on 5.1.
+* If the menu is black and white at startup with a bunch of error messages or outright crashes, it's not 5.1.

 ---
 ### Acknowledgements
 * The StepMania 5 devs (notably freem and Kyzentun) for making this possible in the first place.
-* people in #vsrg,#stepmania-devs and various other people for feedbacks..!
+* People in #stepmania-devs and the Rhythm gamers discord for feedback.
-* CDTitle Resizer, ScreenSelectMusic Backgrounds are adapted from Jousway's code.
+* Some of the theme elements are adapted from the default theme or this by jousway https://github.com/Jousway/Stepmania-Zpawn
-* Kyzentun's prefs system is used for setting various profile/theme preferences. (now available by default for 5.1)
+* Kyzentun's prefs system is used for setting various profile/theme preferences. (which is now available in _fallback for 5.1)

 ---
 ### Issues
  * PIU Scores are broken since there's no way to get the total # of checkpoints.
  * Courses are disabled.
  * plus whatever is on the issue tracker

----
-### TODO
-* Adding back nonstop/course modes.
-* Ghost Data stuff. (eventually)
-* Finish Simfile/Profile tabs.
-* Korean usage guide.. maybe...?

 ---
 ### Usage Guide (WIP)